HegrJan/BlindGD77/docs/readme.txt

 •	Green saves the updated phrase associated with the prompt, or saves a newly recorded prompt to an empty slot, and exits Review Mode.
 (If there is something in the recording buffer, it will not automatically replace an existing prompt, see next bullet point).
 Note if you move away from an edited phrase using Up/Down without saving it, the change to that phrase is discarded.
 •	Long hold * copies what is in the record buffer over an existing prompt if you wish to replace an existing prompt with a new recording.
 •	Long hold 0 zeros or clears currently selected custom prompt.
+•	SK2+hash announces the length of the currently selected voice prompt, or if the current slot is empty, the length of the record buffer.
 •	SK1+Green invokes   Edit mode on the currently selected custom prompt.
 If the current prompt is empty, the recording buffer is used for editing instead, making it possible to create a new prompt from within Review Mode.
 From Edit mode you can autotrim, move the start or end manually or obtain the prompt length (prior functionality).
 If you hit Green from within audio edit mode invoked from review mode, the edited recording is automatically saved to the current prompt slot being reviewed prior to entering audio edit mode.
 •	Red cancels the mode and discards any edits to the current phrase.
 	Other standard custom prompt mode keystrokes will still work in this mode.